markolalovic/metric-graph-reconstruction/README.md

 draw_labeling(point_list, delta, r, p11, step=13)
 ```

-The reconstruction can be incorrect if the sample is not dense enough or when choosing the wrong values for input parameters $\delta$, $r$, $p11$.
+The reconstruction can be incorrect if the sample is not dense enough or when choosing the wrong values for input parameters `delta`, `r`, `p11`.
 An example of incorrect reconstruction is in the figure below, where the right edge is missing is in Figure 3.

 <div style="text-align:center">
 <img src="figures/incorrect_reconstruction.png" alt="Incorrect reconstruction" width="300">